EL/M-2084: Operators

 The IDF employs several variants of the MMR as an air defense and artillery detection radar, and Fire Control Radar for its air defense systems.
 Quantity unknown.

 The Radar was declared operational in 2010 and is operated as the main Fire ranging component of the Israeli Artillery Corps' spotting battalion.

 The ELM 2084 is an essential component in the Israeli Hostile Weapon Locating, Aerial Surveillance and Early Warning architecture – providing a constant coverage of the Israeli borders both In peacetime and in Israel's recent conflicts.

 ELM 2084 Radars are used on the IDF's Iron Dome and David's Sling air defense systems as Fire Control Radars, with an advertised capability to process dozens of threats simultaneously.
 A notable success rate of 90 percent of over 1000 interceptions is reported for the Iron Dome system.

+Azerbaijan has employed ELM-2084 since at least 2019.

 Canada has purchased ten ELM-2084 Multi-Mission Radars.
 They are expected to enter operational service late 2020 with the designation AN/MPQ-504.